uio-bmi/compairr/README.md

 ## Development team

-The code has been developed by Torbjørn Rognes based on code from Swarm where Frédéric Mahé and Lucas Czeck made important contributions.
+The code has been developed by Torbjørn Rognes based on code from Swarm where Frédéric Mahé and Lucas Czech made important contributions.
 Geir Kjetil Sandve had the idea of developing a tool for rapid repertoire set comparison.
 Lonneke Scheffer has tested and benchmarked the tool, and suggested new features.
 Milena Pavlovic and